paulijones/dbapi/README.md

 returns the min/max/avg bpm for the session

+get localhost:12345/sessions/AllHRM

+returns the min/max/avg bpm for all sessions in json.
+I did not implement pagination/result limiting, so it will be a big response.

 ##### Unrequested API's
 get localhost:12345/people

 returns all of the people from users.csv in json
+I did not implement pagination/result limiting, so it will be a big response.